Find Affordable College Courses

 Gainesville, FL

-University of Florida landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
-Located in the city of Gainesville, UF is a public college with a fairly large student population.
+With a ranking of #9, University of Florida did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
+Located in the medium-sized city of Gainesville, UF is a public college with a very large student population.

 Of the 324 students majoring in visual and performing arts at UF, 25% are male and 75% are female.